easolhq/easolhq.github.io/docs/reference/objects/package/step.md

 auto-progress to the next step when the customer has added enough items to their cart to satisfy its requirements.

+## `package_step.single_item_constraint?`
+{: .d-inline-block }
+boolean
+{: .label .fs-1 }

+Whether or not this package step has been configured by the creator to restrict the customer to selecting a single item.
+When `true`, the customer must choose exactly one accommodation option that fits the entire group.

 ## `package_step.step_valid?`
 {: .d-inline-block }
 boolean